yearn/yearn-devdocs/docs/contributing/governance/veyfi.md

 ### veYFI Reward Pool

 - Users who lock veYFI can claim accumulated fees from the veYFI reward pool.
 The reward pool gets fees two ways: YFI from the veYFI early exit fee and the non-distributed gauge rewards due to a lack of full boost.
-- You can start claiming from the veYFI reward pool two or three weeks (to be defined) from the Thursday after which you lock before you can claim.
+- You can claim from the veYFI reward pool two or three weeks (to be defined) from the Thursday after you lock.

 ## Benefits

 - **Incorporates YFI buybacks.** The mandate of [YIP-56: Buyback and Build](https://gov.yearn.fi/t/yip-56-buyback-and-build/8929) is unchanged, the new design builds on top of and integrates the bought-back YFI.
-- **It's a sustainable ecosystem.** The new design does not create a drain on Treasury assets.
-Instead, there are reinforcing flywheel effects where tokenomics rewards drive more TVL, which in turn drives more fees, which drives more YFI buybacks, which is then used to reinforce the tokenomics
-- **Incentivizes a long-term view on Yearn.** Token holders are motivated to support the protocol over the long term rather than to speculate on the short term.
+- **Incentivizes a long-term view on Yearn.** Token holders are motivated to support the protocol over the long-term rather than to speculate on the short-term.
-- **Disproportionately rewards those most loyal.** Weaker conviction holders effectively become diluted over time by the stronger conviction holders.
-- **Limits rent-seeking benefits.** The design avoids holders being rewarded for nothing and lets the largest holders accumulate more at the expense of the smaller holders.
 - **Makes vaults more competitive.** Additional YFI earned from vault gauges are effectively added yield for depositors in proportion to how dedicated they are in their support.
 - **Motivates 3rd party protocols and DAOs to become YFI holders.** Yearn products are used as yield components of a broader DeFi stack, and integrated into wallets and protocols.
 With this design, they have incentives to direct rewards to vaults and products they use.
 - **A seamless experience for integrators.** Participation is optional.
 This maintains the simplicity integrators have come to appreciate and makes it easy to reason about vault behavior.
 Only those who are motivated to do so can participate.